learn-co-curriculum/dsc-spark-dataframes/README.md

 ### Creating a Spark SQL DataFrame with PySpark

-Now that we have a SparkSession, we can create a DataFrame using the `createDataFrame` method ([documentation here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.createDataFrame.html))!
+Now that you have a SparkSession, you can create a DataFrame using the `createDataFrame` method ([documentation here](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.createDataFrame.html))!
 One way to do this would just be to hard-code the data using built-in Python types:

 ```python